Yutaka Akita

-Yutaka Akita (秋田 豊, Akita Yutaka) is a Japanese football manager and former player.
-He last played for Japan national team until 2003.
-He play as a Defender and currently manager of club, Kochi United.
+Yutaka Akita (秋田 豊, Akita Yutaka) is a Japanese football manager and former player who played as a defender.
+He is currently manager of club Kochi United.

+He played for Japan national team until 2003.

 Club career

-Akita is a strong and physical centre-back, who is also arguably one of the best headers of the ball within the J1 League.
-One of the best defenders of his generation and a 10-year stalwart for the Kashima Antlers since 1993, Akita left Kashima in early 2004 to move back to his native Nagoya, signing for hometown team Nagoya Grampus Eight.
+Akita is a strong and physical centre-back.
+A 10-year stalwart for the Kashima Antlers since 1993, Akita left Kashima in early 2004 to move back to his native Nagoya, signing for hometown team Nagoya Grampus Eight.
 He moved to J2 League side Kyoto Sanga FC at the beginning of the 2007 season.
 In November 2007, he announced his retirement from the game.
 Akita won the champions J1 League 4 times, J.League Cup 3 times and Emperor's Cup 2 times at Kashima Antlers.
 He was selected Best Eleven 4 times.

 International career

 On 24 October 1995, Akita debuted for Japan national team against Saudi Arabia.
 He played at 1996 Asian Cup.
 He became a regular from the middle of 1997 and at 1998 World Cup qualification in 1997, Japan won the qualify for 1998 World Cup first time Japan's history.
 He played at 1998 World Cup and 1999 Copa América.
 He played full-time in all matches at both competitions.
 In 2002, he was selected Japan for the first time in 3 years.
 He was also selected Japan for 2002 World Cup, but he did not play in the match.
 After 2002 World Cup, he became a regular player again under new manager Zico.
 On 8 June 2003, the match against Argentina is his last game for Japan.
 Although he was a member of Japan for 2003 Confederations Cup in June, he did not play in the match.
 He played 44 games and scored 4 goals for Japan until 2003.